wadewegner/wadewegner.github.com/content/coaching/index.md

 <p class="coaching-intro">I coach a small number of ultrarunners who want thoughtful, science-grounded training that still fits real life.</p>

+## How I coach

+- Personalized training rather than a one-size-fits-all plan
+- Progressive, science-grounded structure with room for real life
+- Practical race simulation, pacing, nutrition, and mental skills
+- Direct communication and an athlete-centered partnership

+## Who it's for

+I keep the roster small so each athlete gets meaningful attention.
+The best fit is a runner who is serious about long-distance trail goals, comfortable with honest communication, and ready to use TrainingPeaks as the shared training home.

 <section class="coaching-cta" id="get-started" aria-labelledby="coaching-cta-title">
   <div class="coaching-cta-copy">
     <h2 id="coaching-cta-title">Start a coaching conversation</h2>